 In order to clarify any questions about a grade or grading practices, a student should use the following procedures.
-The entire process must be completed by mid-term of the following semester.
+The entire process must be completed by mid-term of the following full-term semester.

 - 1. Discuss the final grade with the appropriate instructor; - 2.
-If the student is not satisfied with the instructor's explanation of how the grade was determined, the student shall submit a written appeal to the appropriate Dean of Academic Affairs by the third week of the semester following the issuance of the grade.
+If the student is not satisfied with the instructor's explanation of how the grade was determined, the student shall submit a written appeal using the Academic Grievance Form to the appropriate Dean of Academic Affairs by the third week of the full-term semester following the issuance of the grade.
 The student's appeal must be written, signed and dated.
 The appropriate Dean of Academic Affairs will review the syllabus and how the final grade was determined and will respond to the student in writing within five (5) business days; - 3.
-If the student is not satisfied with the decision of the Dean of Academic Affairs, the student may direct an appeal to the Vice President of Academic Affairs.
+If the student is not satisfied with the decision of the Dean of Academic Affairs, the student may direct an appeal to the Vice President for Academic Affairs.
 The student's appeal must be written, signed, and dated.
-The Vice President of Academic Affairs will review the syllabus and how the final grade was determined and will respond to the student in writing within five (5) business days.
-The decision of the Vice President of Academic Affairs is final.
+The Vice President for Academic Affairs will review the syllabus and how the final grade was determined and will respond to the student in writing within five (5) business days.
+The decision of the Vice President for Academic Affairs is final.